Arbëreshë Seminary of Palermo: History

 Following a valued collaboration from the early days of the same seminary, Father Guzzetta appointed Father Pal Maria Parrino (1710–1765) from Pallaci (Palazzo Adriano) as vice-rector in 1739, and in 1752 as rector of the Seminary he established in Palermo.
 After Guzzetta's tenure, Parrino became the second rector of the Italo-Albanian Seminary, a position he held from 1746 until 1765.
 He was assisted by Father Vasili Stasi (Italian: Basilio Stassi) from Piana degli Albanesi and Father Melchiorre Masi from Munxifsi (Mezzojuso).

+Seminary

+Parish

+17th-century icons from the parish of the Italo-Albanian Seminary in Palermo, in Piana degli Albanesi since 1945.

+Marble plaque (1968) in memory of the Albanian hero Scanderbeg at the Italo-Albanian parish of Palermo.